 Canada’s Peel Regional Police said that they arrested two men in connection with what was described as the largest gold heist in Canadian history.

-Chaudhary had no fixed address and faces charges of theft over $5000, two counts of possession of property obtained by crime, and conspiracy to commit an indictable offence.
-He was held for a bail hearing and appeared in the Ontario Court of Justice in Brampton.
+Chaudhary had no fixed address and faces charges of theft over $5000, two counts of possession of property obtained by crime, and conspiracy to commit the offence.
+He is held for a bail hearing and appeared in the Ontario Court of Justice in Brampton.

 Peel Regional Police Insp.
 Mike Mavity told CBC News that Chaudhary arranged to turn himself in through his lawyer, and he didn't know specifically why he chose to surrender.